Warner Bros. Pictures: History

+Foundation, diversification and establishment (1910–1967)

-The studio's predecessor (and modern Warner Bros.
+The studio's predecessor (and the modern Warner Bros. media company and Warner Bros.
 Entertainment as a whole) was founded in 1910 as the Warner Features Company in New Castle, Pennsylvania, by filmmaker Sam Warner and his business partners and brothers, Harry, Albert, and Jack.
 They produced their first film, the Peril of the Plains in 1912, which Sam directed for the St. Louis Motion Picture Company.
-In 1915, Sam and Jack moved to California to establish a production studio; on July 8 of that year, Albert and Harry set up the New York–based Warner Brothers Distributing Corporation to release the films.
-In 1918, during World War I, the four Warner brothers produced an adaptation of the book My Four Years in Germany by James W. Gerard as their first full-scale picture; the choice of subject was bold given the sensitivity of the content and the war.
-The war film was a box office hit, and it helped the brothers to establish themselves as a prestige studio.
+In 1918, during World War I, the four Warner brothers produced an adaptation of the book My Four Years in Germany by James W. Gerard as their first full-scale picture, which was a box office hit and helped the brothers to establish themselves as a prestige studio.

 On April 4, 1923, Warner Bros.
-Pictures, Inc. was officially established, as the brothers focussed entirely on the motion picture industry.
+Pictures, Inc. was officially established, as the brothers focused entirely on the motion picture industry.
 In 1927, Warner Bros.
 Pictures revolutionized the film industry by releasing its first sound film (or "talkie"), The Jazz Singer, starring Al Jolson.
-Studio co-founder Sam Warner died before the film's premiere, however.
-When the company diversified during later years, it was eventually rebranded with the current umbrella name; nevertheless Warner Bros.
-Pictures continued to be used as the name of the company's film-production arm.

-The studio has released twenty-five films that have been nominated for an Academy Award for Best Picture: Disraeli (1929), I Am a Fugitive from a Chain Gang (1932), 42nd Street (1933), Here Comes the Navy (1934), A Midsummer Night's Dream (1935), Anthony Adverse (1936), The Life of Emile Zola (1937), The Adventures of Robin Hood (1938), Four Daughters (1938), Jezebel (1938), and Dark Victory (1939), as well as later nominees.

 In the aftermath of the 1948 antitrust suit, uncertain times led Warner Bros. to sell most of its pre-1950 films and cartoons to Associated Artists Productions (a.a.p.) in 1956.
-In addition, a.a.p. also obtained the Fleischer Studios and Famous Studios Popeye cartoons, originally from Paramount Pictures.
 Two years later, a.a.p. was sold to United Artists (UA), which owned the company until 1981, when Metro-Goldwyn-Mayer (MGM) acquired UA.